Azure/Azure-Sentinel/Solutions/Lookout Cloud Security/Data Connectors/LookoutCSConnector/README.md

 "Workspace Key": The Sentinel Log Analytics Workspace Key
-"LookoutClientId": The unique ID that was provided for this client "LookoutApiSecret": The API secret that was provided for this client "Baseurl": The URL used to access this client "Schedule": A cron expression which is a string that defines a set of times, using six fields separated by white space.
+"LookoutClientId": The unique ID that was provided for this client "LookoutApiSecret": The API secret that was provided for this client "Baseurl": The URL used to access this client.
+The url must start with "https://" "Schedule": A cron expression which is a string that defines a set of times, using six fields separated by white space.
 Each field in the cron expression represents a set of values that determine when a task should be executed.
 For example, the following cron expression would run a task every 5 minutes: Ex: "0 */5 * * * *"
 "MaxResults": Maximum Results to be returned from API as per source capacity "FetchDelay": This integer value represents the number of minutes to be delayed while fetching of the results to prevent data loss due to delays at source.